Nominations now open!

 Do you know somebody who has made a difference to business in the Liverpool City Region, created jobs, made new and innovative links, or led an organisation through change or a difficult time, whilst keeping people at heart?

-Who are the local health champions making a difference?
+Who are the local health and social care champions making a difference?
 We are not necessarily looking for senior managers but leaders within the health community who are leading from the front, inspiring others and making real changes for the better.

 Education is at the heart of everything.
 We are looking for leaders in education – not just in schools or universities, but in any setting where people are empowered to learn new skills and develop.
 Or, do you know somebody in the education sector promoting excellence in leadership to the next generation?